-Ask yourself why you need this money?
-It’s common to use an unsecured personal loan to consolidate debt or to cover an unexpected expense.
-Knowing your purpose upfront can help you decide if this type of personal loan is right for you.
-For example, if you have certain assets like a home, you may be better off with a home equity line of credit (HELOC) to pay down high interest debt.
+It’s common to use a personal loan to consolidate debt or to cover an unexpected expense.
+Knowing your purpose upfront can help you decide if this type of personal loan is right for you or if a different line of credit is better suited for your needs.

-A lender may look at your debt to income ratio which tells lenders if you’re financially able to manage another monthly payment and successfully repay debts.
-If you’re unsure, try a Loan Payment calculator to determine what your monthly payment might be.
+A lender may look at your debt-to-income ratio, which tells them if you’re financially able to manage another monthly payment and successfully repay debts.
+If you’re unsure, try a Loan Payment Calculator to determine what your monthly loan payment might be.
 Then check your budget to make sure you can afford this additional monthly bill.